Lucandica/Ableism-and-LLMs/README.md

 This requires R and the ALSI dependencies (see Requirements above).
 Generated biographies must be placed in `biography_analysis/resources/complexity_tool/ALSI-main/corpus/biographies/` before running.

-**Results notebook** — `biography_analysis.ipynb` loads `gender_dis_ner_detection.csv` and produces the statistics tables and figures: disability category representation, gender representation and location representation, broken down by prompt condition, inferred gender, model and quantization technique.
+**Results notebook** — `biography_analysis.ipynb` gathers all the detection results and produces the statistics tables, figures and statistical analyses, broken down by prompt condition, inferred gender, model and quantization technique:

+- *Representation analyses* (from `gender_dis_ner_detection.csv`): disability category, gender and location representation, with chi-squared tests of independence and per-category linear probability models estimating the effects of inferred gender, model and quantization on the probability that each disability category is mentioned.
+- *Tropes analysis* (from `trope_detection.csv`): distribution of the objects governed by _malgré_ and their relation to disability mentions in the preceding context.
+- *Complexity analyses* (from `biographies_stats_complexity.xlsx` and the ALSI features): overview of significant features per comparison, strongest effects, and distributions of selected features (word count, sentence length, MATTR, dependency depth, clausal density).

 Plots are saved to `biography_analysis/outputs/plots/`.

-**Gender detection evaluation** — `gender_detection_original.ipynb` evaluates the gender detection system against manual annotations (`resources/gender/original_gender_detection_annotated.csv`), comparing the original first-person detector from Ducel et al. (2024) with the third-person adaptation used here (classification report and confusion matrices).
+**Gender detection evaluation** — in `resources/gender/gender_detection_evaluation/`. `gender_detection_benchmark.py` applies the third-person gender detector to a held-out benchmark of 108 newly generated biographies (`biographies_gender_benchmark/`: 3 models × 3 prompt versions × short/long × nodis/withdis × 3 runs), which were not used while developing the detector. `gender_detection_evaluation.ipynb` then compares the detectors against manual annotations (classification reports and confusion matrices): the original first-person detector from Ducel et al. (2024) vs the third-person adaptation used here, evaluated both on the 600-biography corpus (used during development) and on the held-out benchmark.

 ## Third-party tools